Songtech-0912/songtech-0912.github.io/content/series-sequences.md

 $$

 The power series, its derivative, and its integral all have the **same** radius of convergence (though not necessary same _interval_ of convergence - the value of $c$ about which they converge can be different).

+> Note that in both integration and differentiation, any $(-1)^n$ term stays constant and is not differentiated or integrated over.
+Also note that differentiation causes a shift of one index to the right.

 ### Power series representations of functions